dpryan79/bison/README.md

      things manually or use external programs for this.
 It should also be noted that any changes to the "track" or other header lines should be made after all processing with Bison is complete.

+  *  Add conversion scripts for import into MethylSeekR, BiSeq, methyAnalysis, BEAT, and DMAP.

 ###0.3.0
   *  Note: The indices produced by previous versions are not guaranteed to be